bzhhan/bzhhan.github.io/_posts/2023-04-27-ResXJTUOptic.md

 ### 1. Introduction

-As a third-year physics student at Xi'an Jiaotong University, I had the opportunity to participate in a research project under the supervision of Professor Hong Gao.
+As a second-year physics student at Xi'an Jiaotong University, I had the opportunity to get some research training under the supervision of Professor Hong Gao.
 Our work focused on replicating the theoretical calculations and simulations presented in the paper "[Investigation of Propagation Dynamics of Truncated Vector Vortex Beams](https://opg.optica.org/ol/abstract.cfm?uri=ol-43-11-2579)" by P. Srinivas et al. This blog post summarizes my research experience and the key findings from our simulation study.

 ---